pacelliv/escrow-contracts/README.md

 ### Run tasks 👩‍💻👨‍💻

-Check the `tasks` subdirectory to see the task.
+Check the `tasks` subdirectory to see the a serie of tasks.
 Use `npx hardhat help task_name` to see more information about the task.

 Tasks can be used on a testnet o the local node.